AA

 Blue Bird flew 525,452 passengers to and from Israel last year, totaling 3.78% of Ben Gurion Airport's passengers, and TUS flew 202,435 passengers, making up 1.45% of all travelers at Ben Gurion.

-Together, the two companies flew 727,887 passengers, which would position them in fourth in terms of activity volume at Ben Gurion airport if operated as one company.
+Together, the two companies flew 727,887 passengers, placing them fourth in activity volume at Ben Gurion Airport if operated as one company.

 The entry of another Israeli airline is expected to shake up the local aviation market, which serves about 10 million residents, an unprecedented ratio in terms of the number of local airlines.